-Mount Holly Chit Chat Inc., 3379 Shunpike Rd., Mount Holly, VT 05758

-The Mount Holly Chit Chat, a membership organization, has been incorporated as a non-profit organization in the State of Vermont, dedicated to providing all members of the Mount Holly community with information on Town events and issues.
+Mount Holly Chit Chat Inc., 3379 Shunpike Rd., Mount Holly, VT 05758 The Mount Holly Chit Chat, a membership organization, has been incorporated as a non-profit organization in the State of Vermont, dedicated to providing all members of the Mount Holly community with information on Town events and issues.
 Membership is open to anyone who lives in, works in, or owns property in Mount Holly and who has made an annual membership donation.
+Membership donations help bring the Chit Chat to you every month.
 Check here if you DO NOT wish to receive the Chit Chat Donation amount \$ Tax Deductible We have Federal tax exempt status.
-Address Email
+Name Phone Email